DCAN-Labs/abcd-hcp-pipeline/README.md

 docker pull dcanlabs/abcd-hcp-pipeline
 ```

-If you receive a "no space left on device" error during this pull process.
+If you receive a "no space left on device" error during this pull process,
-You may need to clean up any old/dangling images and containers from the docker registry, and possibly increase the amount of space allocated to Docker.
+you may need to clean up any old/dangling images and containers from the docker registry, and possibly increase the amount of space allocated to Docker.

 #### Using Singularity